pasqal-io/horqrux/docs/differentiation.md

 The Generalized parameter shift rule (GPSR mode) is an extension of the well known [parameter shift rule (PSR)](https://arxiv.org/abs/1811.11184) algorithm [to arbitrary quantum operations](https://arxiv.org/abs/2108.01218).
 Indeed, PSR only works for quantum operations whose generator has a single gap in its eigenvalue spectrum, GPSR extending to multi-gap.

 !!! warning "Usage restrictions"
     At the moment, circuits with one or more Scale and circuits with `HamiltonianEvolution` operations are not supported.
     They should be handled differently as GPSR requires operations to be of the form presented below.

-For this, we define the differentiable function as quantum expectation value
+For this, we define the differentiable function as quantum expectation value:

 $$
 f(x) = \left\langle 0\right|\hat{U}^{\dagger}(x)\hat{C}\hat{U}(x)\left|0\right\rangle